Tomáš Kopecký: Chicago Blackhawks (2009–2011)

 Kopecký entered the 2010–11 season in the last year of his contract with the newly-defending champion Blackhawks and ended the campaign with a breakout season.
 He opened the first game of the year on 7 October 2010 against the Colorado Avalanche on the team's first line with Jonathan Toews and Marián Hossa, putting in over twice the amount of time on the ice that he had averaged the season before until getting moved to the second line with Hossa and Patrick Sharp then eventually the fourth line with Viktor Stålberg and Ryan Johnson as the season went on.
 On 30 November, Kopecký recorded his first career four-point game in a 7–5 win over the St. Louis Blues having recorded the first goal of the game against Blues' goaltender and former Red Wings teammate Ty Conklin and recording assists on goals by Jonathan Toews, Patrick Kane and Patrick Sharp, respectively.
 On 26 December, in a 4–1 win against the Columbus Blue Jackets, in his 36th game of the year, Kopecký tallied his 21st point of the season with a goal on Blue Jackets goaltender Mathieu Garon, matching his career high total for a single season.
 Kopecký played in the Blackhawks' last game of the season on 10 April 2011, against his former team the Detroit Red Wings.
 The defending Stanley Cup champion Blackhawks desperately needed either a win in any fashion or an overtime/shootout loss to decisively clinch a playoff spot.
 A win would solidify a fifth seed finish while an overtime or shootout loss would result in a seventh seed finish.
 The Hawks lost the game 4–3 in regulation not gaining any points in the standings, but still clinched the eighth and final playoff spot due to a Dallas Stars 5–3 loss later that same day against the Minnesota Wild.
-If the Stars had won their finale against the Wild, the defending Stanley Cup champion Blackhawks would've missed the playoffs entirely by one point and it would've marked the first time in Kopecký's career to have been on a non-playoff team.
+If the Stars had won their finale against the Wild in regulation or overtime, the defending Stanley Cup champion Blackhawks would've missed the playoffs entirely by one point and it would've marked the first time in Kopecký's career to have been on a non-playoff team.
 Kopecký ended the season with career highs in games played (81), goals (15), assists (27) and points (42) and had now been on a playoff-bound team for six consecutive seasons as a result of the Blackhawks narrow playoff berth.
-Kopecký was taken out of Game 1 of the first round of the 2011 playoffs on 13 April against the Presidents' Trophy-winning Vancouver Canucks with a concussion after being hit by Canucks defenseman Sami Salo.
+Kopecký was taken out of game one of the first round of the 2011 playoffs on 13 April against the Presidents' Trophy-winning Vancouver Canucks with a concussion after being hit by Canucks defenseman Keith Ballard.
 He did not return to the ice for the rest of the series and the defending Stanley Cup champion Blackhawks ultimately lost the first-round matchup in seven games.